hsingchien/1p_preprocessing/README.md

 5. Select a cell in list 1, click Sort_ROI, list 2 will be sorted by their distance to the cell in list 1.
 Footprint overlap and temporal correlation will be shown on the right of the traces.

 6. Press 'g' to keep/reject cell selected in list 1.
 Press 'h' to keep/reject cell selected in list 2.
-Make sure GUI instead of individua components is selected.
+Make sure GUI instead of individua components is selected when pressing these keys.
 Rejected ROI will become red in maxprojection image.
 Keep/reject statuses are shown for both cells.
 Click 'Save' to save. keep/reject will be saved in ms.cell_label, 1 = keep, 0 = reject.

 7. 'RasterVideo' button will generate a raster video.
-Hit 'Play' to play the video.
+Hit 'Play' to quick play the video.
+Left/Right key will move current frame by step.
+'Step' sets the step size of Left/Right keypressing as well as video play.